Who Actually Fills In Student Evaluations? New Evidence on Non-Response Bias

 Q: How can universities apply these findings when they cannot easily replicate a randomised experiment?

 A: Institutions do not need to run a formal experiment to act on these findings.
-A practical first step is to analyse existing evaluation data by student demographics — ethnicity, socioeconomic background, year of study — to identify which groups are under-represented.
+A practical first step is to analyse existing evaluation data by student demographics, such as ethnicity, socioeconomic background and year of study, to identify which groups are under-represented.
 Many student records systems already hold this information.
-Once gaps are identified, universities can trial alternative prompts or follow-up reminders targeted at low-responding groups and compare the results across cycles.
-Even small-scale pilots within individual faculties can generate useful evidence about what works locally.
+Once gaps are identified, universities can pilot alternative prompts, changes to reminder timing or targeted follow-up for low-responding groups and compare the results across cycles.
+Even small faculty-level pilots can generate useful local evidence before wider changes are made.

 Q: Does this research suggest that student evaluations are fundamentally unreliable?

-A: Not unreliable — but incomplete.
-The paper does not argue against using student evaluations; it argues for making them better.
-The core message is that institutions should treat evaluation data with the same methodological rigour they would apply to any survey instrument: checking for non-response bias, considering whose voices are absent, and triangulating with other data sources such as free-text comment analysis.
-When the qualitative data is analysed at scale, it can reveal themes and concerns that Likert-scale averages alone cannot capture.
+A: Not unreliable, but incomplete unless institutions understand who is missing.
+The paper does not argue against using student evaluations; it argues for using them with more methodological rigour.
+The core message is that institutions should check for non-response bias, consider whose voices are absent, and triangulate with other data sources such as free-text comment analysis.
+When qualitative data is analysed at scale, it can reveal themes and concerns that Likert-scale averages alone may miss, which makes sample quality even more important for credible decision-making.

 Q: How does this connect to broader efforts around equality, diversity and inclusion in UK higher education?

 A: If evaluation systems systematically under-represent the views of students from minority ethnic backgrounds or lower socioeconomic groups, then decisions made on the basis of that data risk perpetuating inequities.
 The OfS and institutions themselves have placed increasing emphasis on reducing awarding gaps and improving outcomes for under-represented students.
-Ensuring that student voice mechanisms genuinely capture diverse perspectives is a necessary part of that effort — not just an administrative detail, but a matter of institutional equity.
+Ensuring that student voice mechanisms genuinely capture diverse perspectives is a necessary part of that effort.
+It is not just an administrative detail.
+It is a matter of institutional equity.

 References